 The Fein Fellows Award supports high-achieving high school juniors from low-income backgrounds with an interest in Jewish culture, values, and community.
 This award is generously funded by the Edward Fein Foundation.
 Each year, up to 50 Fein Fellows are selected.

-In addition, a select number of Fein Fellows will receive a full scholarship to the High School Summer College Program at Brandeis University.
-The Genesis program is a month-long residential program for highly motivated high school students to engage in experiential and in-depth learning, Jewish studies, and community building.
+In addition, a select number of Fein Fellows will receive a full scholarship to the High School Summer Pre-College Program hosted by Brandeis University.
+Genesis is a three-week program for highly motivated high school students who are academically curious, open minded and interested in pluralistic Jewish learning and living.

 The Fein Fellows Award was launched in 2008.
-Since that time, the program has served over 400 Jewish students nationally.
+Since that time, the program has served over 725 students nationally.